Jalle19/website/neggefi/content/blog/trying-scaleway.md

 haven't tried it).
 Apart from that it was just a matter of changing the DNS record and kicking Capistrano once to get the site deployed again.

-Continuing on the performance part, if you can leave with bad disk I/O the server is pretty snappy.
+Continuing on the performance part, if you can live with bad disk I/O the server is pretty snappy.
 I wouldn't try comparing it to similar x86 offerings, but for basic stuff it's pretty good.
 Plus, at 2,99 € / month per server you can scale pretty cheaply.